filip1097/screen/README.md

 # Info Screen
 Code for controlling my waveshare 4.2 inch e-Paper screen.
+The display shows the time and date, the weather and temperature, and all current tasks on my Google task lists.

+### To use this code

+To use this code for yourself, you need to:

+1. Add a key to the OpenWeather API in the file ```code/api_key.txt```.
+2. Add a client secret from google which allows access to their Task API in the file ```code/client_secret.txt```.

 ### Other code